International propagation of the Salafi movement and Wahhabism by region

-Following the embargo by Arab oil exporters during the Israeli-Arab October 1973 War and the vast increase in petroleum export revenue that followed, the international propagation of Salafism and Wahhabism within Sunni Islam favored by the conservative oil-exporting Kingdom of Saudi Arabia and other Gulf monarchies achieved a "preeminent position of strength in the global expression of Islam."
-The Saudi interpretation of Islam not only includes Salafiyya (often referred by outsiders as "Wahhabism") but also Islamist/revivalist Islam, and a "hybrid" of the two interpretations (until 1990s).
+Following the embargo by Arab oil exporters during the Arab–Israeli October 1973 War and the vast increase in petroleum export revenue that followed, the international propagation of Salafism and Wahhabism within Sunni Islam and throughout the Muslim world, favored by the conservative oil-exporting Kingdom of Saudi Arabia and other Gulf monarchies, achieved a "preeminent position of strength in the global expression of Islam."
+The Saudi interpretation of Islam not only includes Salafism and Wahhabism but also Islamist and revivalist interpretations of Islam, and a "hybrid" of the two interpretations (until 1990s).

-From 1982 to 2005 (the reign of King Fahd of Saudi Arabia), over $75 billion is estimated to have been spent in efforts to spread Salafiyya Islam.
-The money was used to established 200 Islamic colleges, 210 Islamic centers, 1500 mosques, and 2000 schools for Muslim children in Muslim and non-Muslim majority countries.

-The schools were "fundamentalist" in outlook and formed a network "from Sudan to northern Pakistan".

-By 2000 Saudi Arabia had also distributed 138 million copies of the Quran worldwide.

-In the 1980s, religious attaches in the Kingdom's ~70 embassies around the world worked to "get new mosques built in their countries and to persuade existing mosques to propagate the dawah salafiyya".